danio86/Selector/README.md

     - Selection criterion main course, appetizer or dessert for food

   For most of these funter implementations other datasets or urls are needed or the datasets have to be changed completely.
+  Since there are still so many extensions to come, the program is only called Selector and not specifically.

 ### Data Model